 - 1. The safety of all participants and spectators is our number one priority.
 There is an inherent danger in any water sport, so we ask that all participants, spectators, and vendors follow all rules and instructions given to them by the chief judge or event organizer. - 2.
 All participants in the World Series of Wake Surfing are required to complete the Safe Sport Course.
-This is to include all riders, judges, staff, organizers & volunteers.
-This is a free course, please see the link below and is available in many languages. https://safesporttrained.org/#/public-dashboard - 3.
+This is to include all riders, judges, staff, organizers & volunteers. https://safesporttrained.org/#/public-dashboard - 3.
 Fin Size: all boards must be inspected at the time of rider check-in. - i.
-SURF STYLE- The fin size for Surf Style in the Semi-Pro and Pro Divisions is a minimum 4 inches.
-That is the minimum for two primary fins on the board.
-Additional trailer fins smaller than 4 inches are allowed.
-If the fin does not meet the standard size of 4 plus inches for surf style, semi-pro and pro divisions., the rider will be given a chance to correct and have the board reinspected before the athlete's run by the chief judge.
-If correction is not made, the rider will be banned from the event and given a zero for the competition ranking.
-Youth division is excluded from this rule. - ii.
+SURF STYLE- standard size of 4+" Max number of fins 5. - ii.
 SKIM STYLE- not to exceed 2" Max number of fins 2.
 If board or fins do not meet requirements, the rider will be given a chance to correct and have the board reinspected before the athlete's run.
 Reinspection of board must be completed by the chief judge at least 30 minutes prior to division run.
 If correction is not made, the rider will be banned from the event and given a zero for the competition ranking. - 4.
-Wax/Adhesive: The board will be inspected at the time of rider check-in, inspector's hand will be placed on the board in any area where the riders fee could contact the board.
-If the board lifts in the air when the inspector's hand is lifted, the rider will be asked to remove the wax/adhesive and have the board reinspected or be ban from riding in competition and given zero for ranking points.
-If you have any very sticky wax on your feet or board the athlete is expected to be cautious not to transfer any product to the staging boat, jet ski, and competition boat.

-- 5. Injury Policy: In the event of an injury to a competitor, spectator, or event staff, the chief judge should notify onsite medical and security personnel, or locate trained, ablebodied volunteers. - i.
+Wax/Adhesive: The board will be inspected at the time of rider check-in, inspector's hand will be put on the board wax and if the board sticks to the skin, the rider will be asked to remove the wax/adhesive and have the board reinspected or be ban from riding in competition and given zero for ranking points. - 5.
+In the event of an injury to a competitor, spectator, or event staff, the chief judge should notify onsite medical and security personnel, or locate trained, able-bodied volunteers. - i.
 Dail 911 or emergency services number for the venue - ii.
 Follow the Protocol for Management of Concussion injury, if a concussion injury is suspected. - iii.
 Retrieve emergency contact info or if minor notify parents. - iv.
-Chief judge or WSWS staff member to get names, statements, and contact information from all involved or witnesses to the accident. - 6.
-Any Athlete that fails to follow all safety rules and regulations above, will be disqualified from the the event and given a zero for their event scoring.
+Chief judge or WSWS staff member to get names, statements, and contact information from all involved or witnesses to the accident.

+6. Any Athlete that fails to follow all safety rules and regulations above, will be disqualified from the the event and given a zero for their event scoring.